image-charts/documentation/docs/index.md

 # Welcome to Image-Charts documentation

+Welcome to the Image-charts developer hub.
+You'll find comprehensive guides and documentation to help you start working with Image-charts as quickly as possible, as well as support if you get stuck.
+Let's jump right in!

-You might want to start by the [getting started](/getting_started) guide and then take a look at [Image-Charts API reference](/reference/Chart_Size).
+First you might want to start with the [getting started](/getting_started) guide and then take a look at [Image-Charts API reference](/reference/Chart_Size).

-Wondering what kind of charts Image-Charts can generated?
+If you wonder what kind of charts Image-Charts can generate?
 Take a look at our [gallery](/gallery).

 We are constantly updating Image-Charts, check out our [changelog](https://headwayapp.co/image-charts-changelog) for the latest updates.